 According to the Old Testament Scriptures, God’s prophet Jonah disobeyed the Lord and was swallowed by a great sea creature.
-For three days, he dwelt in the creature’s belly, until he repented and was vomited onto the land and given another chance to obey God.
+For three days, Jonah dwelt in the creature’s belly, until he repented.
+Then God forgave Jonah and the fish returned him onto the land.
 To some, the story of Jonah finds a place in the Scriptures, not as a factual narrative but as a myth or allegory.

 But what did Jesus say about this story?